Wayfair: Origins and early expansion

-2011 to 2013
+Rebrand and consolidation

 By 2011, CSN Stores owned over 200 online shops—largely niche shops for specific products, like cookware.com, everyatomicclock.com, and strollers.com.
 In an effort to scale, direct traffic to a single site, and unify the company aesthetic, Shah and Conine rebranded CSN Stores as Wayfair (a name chosen by a branding firm, with no other meaning).
 To market its new brand and continue its expansion, in June 2011 the company raised $165 million in funding from the investment firms Battery Ventures, Great Hill Partners, HarbourVest Partners and Spark Capital.

 Wayfair.com launched on September 1, 2011.
 As of July 2012, it had consolidated all of its niche websites, with the exception of Joss & Main and AllModern, into Wayfair.com.
 In August 2012, it launched Wayfair Supply, a single destination for Wayfair's business, government and institutional customers.
 In August 2013, it acquired DwellStudio, a New York City-based design house and retailer focused on modern home and family furnishings.

-2014

 In March 2014, T. Rowe Price led a $157 million pre-IPO financing, valuing the company at more than $2 billion.
 In late June 2014, the company again relocated its headquarters, this time to 4 Copley Place, about a block from its previous headquarters.
 It also opened two satellite offices in the surrounding area.
 In October 2014, Wayfair raised over $300 million through an IPO on the New York Stock Exchange under the ticker symbol W. In July 2015, it sold its Australian business to local online retailer Temple & Webster for an undisclosed amount.
 The brand was renamed Zizo and later absorbed into the Temple & Webster business.
 As of January 2014, Wayfair was the largest online-only retailer for home furniture in the United States, and the 33rd largest online retailer in the United States.
 It generated $380 million in revenue in 2010, over $500 million in 2011, over $600 million in 2012, over $900 million in 2013, and over $1.3 billion in 2014.
 In 2015, its net revenue increased to $2.25 billion, to $3.4 billion in 2016 and to $4.7 billion in 2017.